Market Analysis: What It Is and How to Conduct One

 In researching this topic, you may come across terms with similar meanings, including market research and marketing analytics.
 Here are some distinctions:

-Market research is gathering information about a target market, including its customers' needs and behaviours, to market products to it effectively.

-Marketing analytics is studying the metrics of specific marketing efforts, such as landing page sign-ups and social media engagement, to increase return on investment.

 Here, we focus on market analysis as a thorough business plan component.
-Continue reading to conduct your market analysis and lay a strong foundation for your business.
+Continue reading to begin conducting your market analysis and lay a strong foundation for your business.

 This section covers six main steps of market analysis, including the purpose of each step and questions to guide your research and reflections.

-The purpose of this step is to gain an understanding of your industry at large so that you know how to enter it, can spot trends, and compete with other brands.
+This step aims to understand your industry at large, so that you know how to enter it, spot trends, and compete with other brands.

 Here are questions to get you started: